 Drip edge is the flashing that protects the edges of your roof, both the eaves and the gable ends.
 It is required by the 2012 International Building Codes (IBS) for shingle roofs, and you should make sure it's properly installed with any new roof you get.

 The concept of flashing is easy, but remembering the different names used for flashing was a huge challenge when I started my handyman business.
 It's why Home Tips focuses on the concepts you need to understand your home.

 Building Code Specifications for Drip Edge

 Another benefit of having drip edge added to the building codes, are the standards defined.
 If it doesn't look right to you, ask your roofer to explain how it's installed.
 It comes in 10 foot lengths, and several colors (see what Lowe's sells) to match your roof's shingles.
 One of my handyman technicians made a roofer re-install the drip edge once, because they used small, leftover pieces leaving too many seams vulnerable to leaks.

 - Adjacent pieces must be overlapped a minimum of 2 inches (51 mm).

-- The metal must extend a minimum of 0.25 inch (6.4 mm) below the roof sheathing and extend up the roof deck a minimum of 2 inches (51 mm).
+- The metal must extend a minimum of 0.25 inch (6.4 mm) beyond the roof sheathing and extend up the roof deck a minimum of 2 inches (51 mm).

-- Each piece must be fastened to the roof deck at a maximum of 12 inches (305 mm) apart.
+- Each piece of drip edge must be fastened to the roof deck at a maximum of 12 inches (305 mm) apart.

-- Where the drip is installed is very important:
+- Where the drip edge is installed is very important:

 - On the eaves, the roof underlayment goes over the drip edge.

 - On the gables, it goes over the underlayment.

-The building codes state that shingles can be flush with the outer edge of your drip edge flashing, unless the shingle manufacturer specifies something different.
+The building codes state that roofing shingles can be flush with the outer edge of your drip edge flashing, unless the shingle manufacturer specifies something different.

 Flashing & Drip Edge Confusion Online